 Miatta is on this Commission to explore the root causes and drivers of inequality and offer solutions to tackle these issues across Greater Manchester.

-With a diverse membership of eminent thinkers and doers, the Independent Inequalities Commission will draw upon evidence of the existing and emerging inequalities in the city-region and make specific, hard-hitting and deliverable recommendations for action to improve the lives of residents across Greater Manchester.
+With a diverse membership of eminent thinkers and doers, the Independent Inequalities Commission will draw upon evidence of the existing and emerging inequalities in the city-region.
+It will make specific, hard-hitting and deliverable recommendations for action to improve the lives of residents across Greater Manchester.

 Miatta on the plight of the high street

-This is one of many interviews with, and articles by, Miatta you can find on the main website for the New Economics Foundation.
-In this interview with LBC Miatta discussed the crisis for UK high streets, how coronavirus has exacerbated an existing problem and what the government should be doing to protect and create jobs.
+This is one of many interviews with, and articles by, Miatta on the main website for the New Economics Foundation.
+In this interview with LBC Miatta discusses the crisis for UK high streets, how coronavirus has exacerbated an existing problem and what the government should be doing to protect and create jobs.